RoxDuke/RoxDuke/README.md

 - 👋 Hi, I’m @RoxDuke
 - 👀 I’m interested in web développement
-- 🌱 I’m currently learning at Openclassrooms
+- 🌱 I've finished learning at Openclassrooms

 <!---
 RoxDuke/RoxDuke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.